Over $1 Billion won for our clients!

-Failure-to-Yield Trucking Accident Lawyers in Charlotte
+Failure-to-Yield Truck Accident Lawyers in Charlotte

-If you were injured in an accident caused by a trucker’s failure-to-yield the right-of-way, you may be entitled to compensation for your injuries.
-The experienced Charlotte truck accident attorneys of DeMayo Law Offices have handled truck accident claims and cases for decades and are here to help you.
-Don’t try to file your claim or negotiate a settlement with the insurance company on your own; studies have shown that your settlement will be as much as three times larger if you have an attorney on your case.
+If you were injured in an accident caused by a trucker’s failure to yield the right-of-way, you might be entitled to compensation for your injuries.
+The experienced Charlotte truck accident lawyers at DeMayo Law Offices have handled truck accident claims and cases for over 30 years and are here to help you.

 Different Types of Failure-to-Yield Accidents in Charlotte

-One of the basic safety practices that helps keep all vehicles on the road safe is to “yield” properly.
+One of the basic safety practices that help keep all vehicles on the road safe is to “yield” properly.
 Truckers, like all drivers, must come to a complete stop at a stop sign and yield to oncoming traffic to avoid accidents.
-Yielding is required when entering a highway from an on-ramp.
-When a truck driver ignores or fails to see a traffic sign, or fails to yield properly, the collision that results can be catastrophic.

-• Stop and yield signs.
 Trucks that roll through stop signs or ignore yield signs can be especially dangerous for passing vehicle traffic.

-• Left turn intersections.
 When trucks fail to yield or run a red light to make a left turn, oncoming traffic can slam into the truck.

 Common Injuries in Failure-to-Yield Accidents